 Karate will make its first appearance on the Games programme at Tokyo 2020, with men and women competing in kata (forms) and kumite (sparring) events at the Nippon Budokan.

 Karate is a martial art that originated in Okinawa during the Ryukyu Dynasty period.
 It spread throughout Japan during the 1920s and then worldwide following World War II.
 It is predominantly a striking, kicking and punching art.
 A Karate practitioner is called a karateka.

 Broadly speaking, karate competition consists of kata (forms) and kumite (sparring).

 Kata are demonstrations of forms consisting of a series of offensive and defensive movements targeting a virtual opponent.
 Competitors choose the kata they will demonstrate from 102 that are recognised by the World Karate Federation.
 A point-based system was adopted in January 2019 whereby the scores awarded by three of the seven judges are added then applied to a separate calculation formula to determine the winner.

 Key factors include the strength, speed, rhythm, balance and power of strikes and kicks; the solidity, clarity and force of movements; and the proper expression of the meaning of each technique with beautiful, flowing motion.

 In kumite, two karateka face each other in a matted competition area measuring 8m x 8m.
-Competitors wear a traditional Karate suit known as a gi.
-Three offensive techniques are allowed: striking, kicking and punching.
 Athletes must land a series of blows on the target area of their opponent's body with energy and precision.
 Attacks with good form, power and control earn between one and three points.
 A competitor wins by amassing eight points more than their opponent within the duration of the bout or by gaining more points than their opponent in the allotted time (three minutes).
 In the event of a tie, the competitor who scored the first point is the winner.
 In the case of a scoreless bout, the winner will be declared by decision of the judges.